How to make communication diagrams

 UML encompasses a wide range of diagrams and notation styles, so it may be helpful to revisit the basics.
-This page can help you understand what a Communication diagram is, and this Unified Modeling Language tutorial explains essential concepts of the UML.
-Symbols that are present in communication diagrams and class diagrams, including actors, objects, and messages, are also found in communication diagrams.
+This page can help you understand what a communication diagram is, and this Unified Modeling Language tutorial explains essential concepts of UML.
+The symbols found in communication diagrams are the same symbols used in sequence diagrams.

-Finally, be sure that you understand the difference between communication and sequence diagrams.
-The latter chart the order in which messages are sent and received within a sequence.
-In contrast, communication diagrams focus on the relationships between objects—hence the name.
-Many shapes and symbols that are used in sequence diagrams are also suited for communication diagrams.
-Both can be retrofitted to fit the other's structure, because the information displayed is so similar.
+In order to successfully create a communication diagram in UML, it’s imperative that you understand the difference between communication and sequence diagrams.
+Sequence diagrams chart the timing and order in which messages are sent and received within a sequence.
+In contrast, communication diagrams focus on the interactions and relationships between objects—hence the name.
+Both diagrams can be retrofitted to fit the other's structure because the information displayed is so similar.

 Many—though not all—communication diagrams include the swimlane shape.
-It’s found in the BPMN shape library.
+Swimlanes merely separate the system into more manageable chunks, such as distinct areas for each participant.
+Swimlane shapes can be found in the containers shape library.
 If you select a swimlane, double-click the header text to replace it with your own title.
-You can also click the information icon that hovers next to the shape in order to add extra rows or columns.
-Swimlanes merely separate the system into more manageable chunks, such as distinct areas for each participant.
+Use the toolbar above the canvas to add extra rows or columns.

 If you don't want to use swimlanes, it's acceptable to arrange elements in a free-form way.
 You will probably drag out object shapes, actor shapes that represent participants in the system, and lines (known as links) that represent relationships.

 Add texts and concepts to your communication diagram

 Next to the lines, you can draw arrows to indicate messages.
 Messages should be labeled with a name and sequence number.
 The sequence number shows the reader how to move from object to object and message to message, i.e. where the diagram begins and ends.